CLTA GRANT DESCRIPTIONS

 Japan Foundation Grant

-There used to be a separate deadline (around mid to late January) for CLTA, but starting from 2013, the Japan Foundation would like the candidate(s) to submit the Japan Foundation’s regular application (not the CLTA award application) to their office by the regular deadline usually very early in December.
+There used to be a separate deadline (around mid to late January) for CLTA, but starting from 2013, the Japan Foundation would like the candidate(s) to submit the Japan Foundation’s regular application (not the CLTA award application) to their office by the regular deadline December 1.
+Start the process early for this grant!

-Program dates: usually from mid-July 13 – beginning of September, so please be sure you will be able to fulfill the date requirements if you are awarded the grant .
+Program dates: July 2 – August 27, 2015, so please be sure you will be able to fulfill the date requirements if you are awarded the grant .

 Italian Government Grant